anayy09/anayy09/README.md

 💼 **AI/ML Researcher** specializing in healthcare diagnostics and medical imaging
 🤖 **Full-Stack Engineer** with proven industry experience at GeeksforGeeks
 🌱 **Published Researcher** with 4+ papers and 1 patent in AI-driven healthcare
-⚡ Fun fact: I turn complex research problems into scalable solutions!

 ### 🎯 What I'm up to:
-- Conducting cutting-edge research in AI-driven healthcare diagnostics
+- Conducting research in AI-driven healthcare diagnostics
-- Developing medical image enhancement and depression detection systems
-- Publishing research in top-tier IEEE conferences and Springer journals
+- Exploring quantum computing applications in biomedical research
 - Building scalable AI applications with Next.js, PyTorch, and cloud technologies
-- Exploring quantum computing applications in biomedical research
 - Reach me at: **sinhal.anay@ufl.edu**

 ## 📊 GitHub Analytics